 Taking Trains in the Schengen Zone Is As Easy as Taking the Metro

-Leaving London to go to mainladn Europe required a few extra security checks, as the UK is outside the Schengen Zone, the technically border-free zone between EU countries where EU citizens (and those who have already entered the EU and passed the community’s required security checks) can travel unhindered by extra processing.
+Leaving London to go to mainland Europe required a few extra security checks, as the UK is outside the Schengen Zone, the technically border-free zone between EU countries where EU citizens (and those who have already entered the EU and passed the community’s required security checks) can travel unhindered by extra processing.

-An Eco-Friendly Way to Travel
+A Train Tour of Europe is An Eco-Friendly Way to Travel

 Most travelers I know are quite environmentally conscious and try to conserve their energy emissions as much as possible, but there is no way to get around the fact that long-haul plane rides cause a lot of detrimental effects to our environment, and are one of the most energy-inefficient ways to travel.